ALU-BSE/Week-5-flexbox-grid-adv-frontend/README.md

 ## Submission Requirements (All Levels)

-For each level, students should submit:
+For each level, the group should submit:

-1. HTML file with semantic markup
-2. Two separate CSS files:
+1. Two separate CSS files:
    - `flexbox-style.css`
    - `grid-style.css`
-3. A brief reflection document (300-500 words) comparing their experience with both layout systems:
+2. A brief reflection document (300-500 words) comparing their experience with both layout systems:
    - Which was easier to implement?
    - Which required less code?
    - Which was more intuitive?
    - In what scenarios would they prefer one over the other?
+3. Each group member is required to select a task and push their corresponding code to the repository.

 ## Assessment Criteria